JunyiJ/django-register-activate/docs/index.rst

 *Register_activate* is a simple, user-friendly django application for user sign up, email account verification and activation, login and logout.
-It is based on django' user model but have certain advantages over the django user model:
+It is based on Django' user model but have certain advantages over the django user model: